Economy of the European Union

+The European Union is one of the world's largest trading entities, with Germany and France serving as the primary economic powerhouses in terms of both exports and imports.
+In 2023, Germany is the EU's largest exporter and importer and the third-largest exporter globally, with $1.96 trillion in exports.
+Germany is also a major importer, with $1.47 trillion in imports, reflecting its role as a key player in global supply chains.
+France is the second-largest exporter in the EU, with $1.05 trillion in exports.
+France is also a significant importer, with just over $777 billion in imports, the second largest importer in the EU.

+Of the top 500 largest corporations measured by revenue (Fortune Global 500 in 2023), 161 are located in the EU.

+With 30 companies that are part of the world's biggest 500 companies, Germany was in 2023 the most represented in the European Union in the 2023 Fortune Global 500, ahead of France (24 companies) and the Netherlands (10).
+With 62 companies that are part of the world's biggest 2000 companies, France was again in 2023 the most represented in the European Union in the 2023 Forbes Global 2000, ahead of Germany (50 companies) and Italy (28).

 The European Union economy consists of an internal market of mixed economies based on free market and advanced social models.
-For instance, it includes an internal single market with free movement of goods, services, capital, and labor.
-The GDP per capita (PPP) was $43,188 in 2018, compared to $62,869 in the United States, $44,246 in Japan and $18,116 in China.
-There are significant disparities in GDP per capita (PPP) between member states ranging from $106,372 in Luxembourg to $23,169 in Bulgaria.
-With a low Gini coefficient of 31, the European Union has a more egalitarian distribution of income than the world average.
+For instance, it includes an internal single market with free movement of goods, services, capital, and labour.
+The GDP per capita (PPP) was $62,660 in 2024, compared to $86,601 in the United States, $53,059 in Japan and $26,310 in China.
+There are significant disparities in GDP per capita (PPP) between member states ranging from $154,915 in Luxembourg to $41,506 in Bulgaria.
+With a medium Gini coefficient of 29.6, the European Union has a more egalitarian distribution of income than the world average.

-EU's investments in foreign countries total $9.1 trillion, while the foreign investments made in the European Union total $5.1 trillion in 2012, by far the highest foreign and domestic investments in the world.
-Euronext is the main stock exchange of the Eurozone and the world's sixth largest by market capitalisation.
-The European Union's largest trading partners are the United States, China, the United Kingdom, Switzerland, Russia, Turkey, Japan, Norway, South Korea, India, and Canada.
-In 2018, public debt in the European Union was 80% of GDP, with disparities between the lowest rate, Estonia with 8.4%, and the highest, Greece with 181.1%.
+EU investments in foreign countries total €17.02 trillion, while the foreign investments made in the union total €14.46 trillion in 2023, by far the highest foreign and domestic investments in the world.
+Euronext is the main stock exchange of the Eurozone and the world's fourth largest by market capitalisation, with Euronext Paris accounting for more than 80% of Euronext total market cap.
+The EU's largest trading partners are China, the United States, the United Kingdom, Switzerland, Russia, Turkey, Japan, Norway, South Korea, India, and Canada.
+In 2022, public debt in the union was 83.5% of GDP, with disparities between the lowest rate, Estonia with 18.5%, and the highest, Greece with 172.6%.

+There has been general growth in GDP per capita and employment, but regional differences within EU nations remain, with considerable discrepancies between capital and non-capital areas, particularly in younger Member States.
+In north-western Europe, nearly 75% of women are part of the workforce, compared to roughly 68% in southern Europe.